200m of us will fight back, promises Bollywood's Naseeruddin Shah after Hindutva's hate speech against Muslims - Celebrity - ExBulletin

 “The fact that there is definitely an attempt to scare us and that’s something I’ve always held like a sign that we shouldn’t be scared and, oddly enough, be scared is one of the accusations that are forced on me all the time, “he said.

-Shah, who has appeared in numerous Bollywood films such as * A Wednesday * and Dirty image, received a lot of criticism for his previous anti-Hindutva statements, which resulted in the withdrawal of two of his films, he told the publication.
+Shah, who has starred in many Bollywood films such as A Wednesday and Dirty image, received a lot of criticism for his previous anti-Hindutva statements, which resulted in the withdrawal of two of his films, he told the publication.

 “It leaves you in dismay when you hear things like that and I wonder if these people know what they are talking about because what they are calling is full scale civil war.
 Two hundred million of us are not going to be annihilate that easily.
 200 million of us will fight back, we claim [India] to be our homeland, we belong here and were born here, generations of our families have lived and died here and I am sure that if such a movement begins it will meet massive resistance and a great amount of anger ”, the Masoom said the actor.